DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 ## Focusing on Behavior, Not Data

-* Entities should be behavior oriented
+* Entities should be behavior-oriented
     * An entity's interface should expose expressive methods that communicate domain behaviors instead of exposing state

 * Focusing on an entity's behavior when using DDD is important because it makes your domain model more expressive